 Don’t miss the chance to Apres Ski in Ice Station, the highest pub in South Africa.

 Tiffindell is rated #19 of CNN’s top 100 ski runs in the world.

 6. Have You Considered Romania?

 Romania is where you’ll find us hitting the slopes these days.
 Our local ski town has been our second home through the winter months and prices are outstandingly good.
 Excellent instructors took our children from novice to proficient within just a few one on one lessons.
-You’ll find our posts on skiing in Romania on our specialist Romanian travel website, Simple Life Romania.
+Learn more about travel in Romania here.